 Note: You can also assign a separate printer to print out your kitchen docket.
 Simply return to the Hardware screen, select the printer that you have connected, and toggle this option ON.

 Number of Copies to Print For Each Sale

 Select how many copies of the receipt will be printed after each sale.

 Toggling this button ON will automatically print a receipt after every sale, you will not need to select the option in the Enter Sale Screen on Hike.

 Enable Auto-Open Cash Drawer

-Toggling this button ON will automatically open the Cash Drawer after ever sale.
-This may be necessary in instances where you perform gift card sales or sales with coupons, and keep those cards in your cash drawer.
+Toggling this button ON will automatically open the Cash Drawer after every sale.
+This may be necessary for instances where you perform gift card sales or sales with coupons and keep those cards in your cash drawer.